sjdirect/abot/README.md

   * If you prefer to build from source yourself see the [Working With The Source Code section](#SourceCode) below

 ######Using Abot
-  1. Add the following using statements..
+1: Add the following using statements to the host class...
 ```c#
 using Abot.Crawler;
 using Abot.Poco;
 ```
-  2. Configure Abot using *ONE* of the following methods.
-Look at the [code comments ](https://github.com/sjdirect/abot/blob/master/Abot/Poco/CrawlConfiguration.cs) to see what effect each config value has on the crawl.
+2: Configure Abot using any of the options below.
+You can see what effect each config value has on the crawl by looking at the [code comments ](https://github.com/sjdirect/abot/blob/master/Abot/Poco/CrawlConfiguration.cs).

-    1. Add the following to the app.config or web.config file of the assembly using the library.
+**Option 1:** Add the following to the app.config or web.config file of the assembly using the library.
 Nuget will NOT add this for you. *NOTE: The gcServer or gcConcurrent entry may help memory usage in your specific use of abot.*
 ```xml
 <configuration>
   <configSections>